iStand (Corrected)

 pinshape

-Designed in 123D around an iPhone 5c with a hard shell case from RedBubble.
-Originally, only the L-brackets were printed and simply spaced apart to hold the phone in either a landscape or portrait orientation.
-However, the new floor runner base can hold the brackets in a variety of fixed positions.
-Farthest apart allows the best stability for app navigation and viewing while in landscape mode.
-Moving one bracket inwards is suitable for macro shots or for unboxing videos as it allows you to slide the phone so the lens is no longer covered.
-Closest together allows access to the home button while in portrait orientation.
-Please note: you should scale up the floor runner for tolerances.
-In the included pictures, the stand was printed at 1.05 (5%) which allowed the L-brackets a small amount of play in the rectangles.
-Depending on your printer and filament swelling/shrinkage, I suggest experimenting with a fit that's just right for you.
-While the floor runner does help reduce slipping and sliding on a surface (along with heavy infill), it's recommended you use rubber feet in the corners, a cut sheet of craft foam, double-sided foam tape, or even Velcro to add stability.
-Also, not sorry for the name.
+The stand was designed from scratch using 123D software and centered around an iPhone 5c wrapped in a hard shell case from RedBubble.
+Initially, only the L-brackets were printed and separated to hold the phone in either landscape or portrait orientation.
+However, the new floor runner base now allows the brackets to be secured in various fixed positions.
+The farthest apart setting provides optimal stability for navigating apps and viewing videos in landscape mode.
+Moving one bracket inward is ideal for capturing macro shots or unboxing videos as it enables you to slide the phone so the lens remains uncovered.
+Positioning the brackets closest together grants access to the home button while using the phone in portrait orientation.
+Please note that the floor runner should be scaled up for tolerances.
+The included pictures show the stand printed at 1.05 (5%) which allowed the L-brackets a small amount of play within the rectangles.
+Depending on your printer and filament swelling or shrinkage, it's recommended to experiment with a fit that suits you best.
+The floor runner significantly reduces slipping and sliding on surfaces when combined with heavy infill.
+However, using rubber feet in the corners, a cut sheet of craft foam, double-sided foam tape, or even Velcro is still highly recommended for added stability.
+No apologies were given for the name.

 With this file you will be able to print iStand (Corrected) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on iStand (Corrected).